 Throughout her schooling, Dr. Summers and her husband, Clint, had four children.
 Her son and three daughters soon became a personal cheering team as she studied for test after test.
-Immediately following graduation in 2011, Dr. Summers and her family moved to the beautiful area of Northeast Kansas.
+Immediately following graduation in 2011, her and her family moved to the beautiful area of Northeast Kansas.
 She worked as a mixed animal practitioner in Atchison, Kansas for two years before the Summers family decided they wanted to come back “home”.
-Dr. Summers had grown up around all of her relatives as a child and spent countless hours playing with her cousins.
-Now she will be able to give her kids the same opportunity.
+Dr. Summers grew up around all of her relatives as a child and spent countless hours playing with her cousins.
+Moving back to Wichita gives her kids the same opportunity that she was given.

-Dr. Summers is a member of AAHA (American Animal Hospital Association), AVMA (American Veterinary Medical Association), KVMA (Kansas Veterinary Medical Association), on the board of directors for the Kansas Humane Society, and the Vice President of the WVMA (Wichita Veterinary Medical Association).
+Dr. Summers is a member of AAHA (American Animal Hospital Association), AVMA (American Veterinary Medical Association), KVMA (Kansas Veterinary Medical Association), the Vice Chair on the board of directors for the Kansas Humane Society, and past Vice President of the WVMA (Wichita Veterinary Medical Association).

-Growing up Dr. Bruce did not know what career to pursue.
+Growing up, Dr. Bruce did not know what career to pursue.
 She headed to college at George Fox University in Newberg, Oregon.
-In college she pursued a B.S. in Biology and a B.A. in Writing/Literature.
-Following graduation from college she moved to Seattle and began working in a laboratory that processes samples from veterinary clinics.
-Through working at this lab and learning about opportunities to volunteer overseas to help people with their animals, Dr. Bruce decided to pursue a career in veterinary medicine.
+While in college, she pursued a B.S. in Biology and a B.A. in Writing/Literature.
+Following graduation from college, she moved to Seattle and began working in a laboratory that processes samples from veterinary clinics.
+Through working at this lab, and learning about opportunities to volunteer overseas to help people with their animals, Dr. Bruce decided to pursue a career in veterinary medicine.

 Prior to applying to veterinary school, Dr. Bruce worked in two different small animal clinics in Seattle and an emergency clinic in Eugene.
 She enjoyed working with clients to help their pets enjoy the best life possible.

 In May 2016, Dr. Bruce graduated from the Washington State University Veterinary Medicine program in Pullman, WA.
 She moved out to Kansas to join her husband, Walter.
-She is excited to begin her veterinary career with Dr. Summers’ help and work with the clients of Prairie Ridge Animal Hospital.
+She is excited for her veterinary career with the help of Dr. Summers and work with the clients of Prairie Ridge Animal Hospital.

 During her free time, Dr. Bruce enjoys reading, sewing and quilting, and outdoor activities (hiking, bike riding, and paddle boarding).
 She looks forward to exploring the area with her husband and expanding her hobbies.

 Dr. Bruce currently has one cat, Cotton, who made the journey to Kansas with her.
-Cotton is FeLV positive and is an indoor only kitty.
+Cotton is FeLV (Feline Leukemia Virus) positive and is an indoor only kitty.
 She does get to venture out on a leash occasionally.